codio/knowledge/student-source/students/accessing-codio/paying.rst

 4. Once payment is confirmed, you will be redirected directly to the assignment and can begin working immediately.

-Redeeming code from campus bookstore
+Redeeming Code from Campus Bookstore
 ------------------------------------
 Some institutions provide Codio licenses through their campus bookstore.
 Your course instructor or course syllabus will specify if this is available at your school.